dergachev/presentations/drupalcon-2016-nola-blackfire/README.md

 ## Uncached requests

-At the start of each request, invalidate cache:
+At the start of each request, pretend a node was edited:

     class EwsiteSubscriber implements EventSubscriberInterface {
       public static function getSubscribedEvents() {